-Pacheco is adjacent to the intersection of Highway 4 and Interstate 680, with Interstate 680 bisecting residential parts of the community.
-Due to its proximity to major thoroughfares and the Buchanan Field Airport, residents in Pacheco face health risks associated with poor air quality, and have higher rates of asthma-induced emergency room visits than other parts of the state.
+Pacheco is adjacent to the intersection of Highway 4 and Interstate 680.
+Due to proximity to major freeways and Buchanan Field Airport, residents in the eastern part of Pacheco face health risks associated with poor air quality and have higher rates of asthma-induced emergency room visits than people in other parts of the state.
 Like other Impacted Communities in the county, there is a high number of cleanup sites in Pacheco.
 Chemicals from these sites can move through the air or groundwater, placing nearby residents at a greater risk of exposure.

-Pacheco residents have raised concerns about increasing traffic congestion along major highways, as well as air quality and noise issues from the airport.
-They are also concerned about homeless encampments under the highway overpasses in the community.
-In addition, Pacheco residents have limited recreation access.
-While Grayson Creek runs through the community, residents are concerned about the lack of creek maintenance; they would also like better maintenance of Pacheco Creekside Park, along with more trail connections and entrances to the park.
+Pacheco residents have raised concerns about increasing traffic congestion along Interstate 680 and Highway 4, as well as air quality and noise issues from the airport.
+They are also concerned about homeless encampments under overpasses in the community.
+In addition, Pacheco residents have limited access to recreation.
+While Grayson Creek runs through the community, residents are concerned about the lack of creek maintenance; they would also like better maintenance of Pacheco Creekside Park, along with more entrances to the park.